reopenpilot/openpilot-tuner/README.md

 ## Features
 1. Prevent the official from capturing drive camera recordings.
-2. Lower the standby shutdown voltage from 11.8V to 11.2V to extend the duration of openpilot in the offload state.
+2. Lower the standby shutdown voltage from 11.8V to 11.2V to extend the duration of openpilot in the offroad state.
 3. Contributions for additional features are welcome

 ## Steps